CaptainCodeman/svelte-api-keys/README.md

 // require a single permission: await locals.api.has(`get`).approve(limit)

-// require a group of permissions: await locals.api.all([`get`, 'comments']).approve(limit)
+// require a complete set of permissions: await locals.api.all([`get`, 'comments']).approve(limit)

-// require any permissions specified await locals.api.all([`get`, 'read', 'search']).approve(limit)
+// require any of the permissions specified: await locals.api.all([`get`, 'read', 'search']).approve(limit)
 ```